-Rock out or sing along to your favorite bands from yesterday and today like Motion City Soundtrack or Kacey Musgraves in Dallas this February!
-The best of live music is back all year.
-Check out 22 concerts coming to Dallas in 2022 for more information on upcoming concerts.
+Rock out or sing along to your favorite bands from yesterday and today like Bruce Springsteen or Death Cab for Cutie in Dallas this February!
+Check out our live music events page for a list of the best live performances in Dallas in 2023.

-Taste ten of Texas' best wineries, listen to local live musicians and enjoy all the goods and treasures of the Dallas Farmers Market on Feb.
-12 from 1-4 pm in The Market.
+Taste twenty of Texas' best wineries, listen to local live musicians and enjoy all the goods and treasures of the Dallas Farmers Market on Feb.
+11 from 1-5 p.m. in The Market.
 Click here for additional event information.

 The largest annual floral festival in the Southwest will open on Feb.
 25, with the theme "The Great Contributors" at the Dallas Arboretum.
 Each week, the garden will showcase an explosion of color with thousands of azaleas, tulips and Japanese cherry trees along with food, music, flowers and special events.